-414 See Herz, supra note 378, at 148 ("[a] general counsel's primary functions are to give legal advice to the head of the agency and to instruct program staff about what is permissible and what not"); accord, AL GORE, FROM RED TAPE TO RESULTS, CREATING A GOVERNMENT THAT WORKS BETTER & COSTS LESS.
-REPORT OF THE NATIONAL PERFORMANCE REVIEW (1993), at app.
-C, SMC04 (distinguishing agency attorney's "service function," i.e., "providing advice to managers" from their "control"/"regulatory clearance" functions, i.e., "vet[ing] policy proposals").
+446. See Herz, supra note 409, at 148 ("A general counsel's primary functions are to give legal advice to the head of the agency and to instruct program staff about what is permissible and what not."); accord AL GORE, STREAMLINING MANAGEMENT CONTROL: ACCOMPANYING REPORT OF THE NATIONAL PERFORMANCE REVIEW, NATIONAL PERFORMANCE REVIEW at SMC04 (1993) (distinguishing agency attorney's "service function," i.e., "providing advice to managers" from their "control"/"regulatory clearance" functions, i.e., "vet[ing] policy proposals").